Lotz House: Matilda Lotz

 Lotz's daughter Matilda, born in the house in 1858, was called "Tillie" as a youngster.
 She was six years old when she huddled with her family during the battle.
 After the family moved to California, Matilda's talent as an artist was discovered and nurtured by Phoebe Hearst, the mother of newspaper publisher William Randolph Hearst.
 Matilda completed a six-year study at the San Francisco School of Design graduating summa cum laude and winning several medals for her work.
 With Hearst's help, Matilda was accepted into the French academy to study in Paris and she received two gold medals by the academy, the first woman to be so rewarded.
 After returning to California, she painted portraits of Phoebe Hearst and former California Governor Leland Stanford, founder of Stanford University.
+In 2025, one of Matilda Lotz' paintings was donated to the Lotz House by her great-aunt who lived in New York City.
+The painting is entitled "Barnyard Christmas" and depicts a sheep and two chickens beside a holly tree.
+Lotz House Executive Director Thomas Y. Cartwright said the painting would be displayed in the entry way of the museum.

 In popular culture

 Television

 The Lotz House was one of the haunted locations that was showcased on Most Terrifying Places in America (special episode 6) which premiered in 2010 on the Travel Channel.

 Lotz House was also featured as a haunted location on Haunted Live in 2018 on the Travel Channel, where the paranormal team, Tennessee Wraith Chasers, investigated the home and its reports of paranormal activity.